vkostyanetsky/Fastimer/README.md

 fastimer
 ```

-The script shows you a menu with three commands available:
+The script shows you a menu with four commands available:

-1. Display Fast
+1. Start New Fast
-2. Start Fast
+2. End Active Fast
-3. End Fast
+3. Display Active Fast
+4. Display Statistical Data

+The first command starts a new fast, while the second command ends the active one.

-The first one shows you how active fast is going on.
+The `Display Active Fast` command shows you how active fast is going on.
 For instance:

 ```
 Started:        Mon, 20:19